deepsense-ai/seahorse/docs/operations/execute_mathematical_transformation.md

 ## Input

-Create Mathematical Transformation does not take any input.
+Execute Mathematical Transformation does not take any input.

 ## Output